PantherXOS/wiki.pantherx.org/Android-Studio.md

 LD_LIBRARY_PATH=/lib ./android-studio/bin/studio.sh
 ```

-To run AVD from studio:
+To run Android Virtual Device (AVD) from Studio:

 ```bash
 LD_LIBRARY_PATH=/lib:/lib/nss:$HOME/Android/Sdk/emulator/lib64/qt/lib:$HOME/Android/Sdk/emulator/lib64
     ./android-studio/bin/studio.sh
 ```

 _This is assuming you installed the SDK at `$HOME` (/home/USERNAME).
-You will have to run Android Studio once, to download the relevant SDK's.__
+You will have to run Android Studio once, to download the relevant SDK's before running the last command.._

+### Re-run

+To run this again, at a later point, go back to `~/git/android` and repeat the last two steps:

+1. Create the environment
+2. Run

+## Known Issues

+- There's an issue with built-in `adb`.
+- I haven't actually tried the device emulator (AVD)

 ## See also